mattlack15/RpgGame/README.md

 # RpgGame

 This was my Grade 12 computer science culminating project.
-I made it with the help of a friend who drew most of the graphics.
+I made it with the help of a friend who drew most of the art.
 It was quite a fun class and this is what came out of it.

 <img width="995" alt="Screenshot 2023-11-24 at 11 13 55 PM" src="https://github.com/mattlack15/RpgGame/assets/53711531/07bd6885-e5fa-401a-8fb6-0ef1596c8511">